openshift-kni/du-intensive/README.md

 | BestEffort - curl_app | 10 pods | - 100 mc CPU, 128 Mib Memory<br>- Liveness Probes (every 10 secs)| Kubelet stress with probes, ~10-30% increase |
 | BestEffort - kubectl_pods | 10 pods | - 100 mc CPU , 128 Mib Memory<br>- kubectl get (every 1 sec) | Kube-api-server stress with kubectl get, ~50% increase |

-This workload is intended to be deployed by the ocp-far-edge-vran pipeline but the templates can be run locally using kube-burner
+Intended for use in internal system testing pipelines but the templates can be run on any cluster supported by kube-burner

-### Steps to run workload with cpu_util tests:
+### Steps to run workload with cpu_utilization tests:

 * Run the MIRROR_SPOKE_OPERATOR_IMAGES stage in ocp-far-edge-vran-deployment pipeline to mirror necessary test images
 * Run the cpu_util test using ocp-far-edge-vran-tests pipeline